Before we get into the real topic of this article _Clean Architecture_ let me tell you a story about Robert Martin’s son.

 import axios from 'axios'

-export class AxiosHttpClient implements HttpPostClient {
+export class AxiosHttpClient implements HttpPostClient<any, any> {

 async post(params: HttpPostParams): Promise {